taskany-inc/taskany/README.md

 # Taskany

-The simplest task tracker for teams.
+The simplest tracker for teams.
+Love your tasks again.